In 1949, well-known Australian aviatrix Nancy-Bird Walton invited a group of women pilots to meet for

 The aims of the Association adopted in 1952 are to:

-- assist women to undertake flying in Australia and elsewhere
+- Assist women to undertake flying in Australia and elsewhere

-- develop public interest in aviation, especially among women, and
+- Develop public interest in aviation, especially among women, and

-- assist in the development of aviation in general.
+- Assist in the development of aviation in general.

 The association organises social activities, organised fly-ins, educational workshops,